 Where to stay in Hiroshima

 It’s smart to base yourself near Hiroshima Station, the Peace Park, or right in between.
-The latter is what we chose to do, staying in Hatchobori.
-We were a 15-20 minute walk from both the station (for arriving, departing, and reaching Miyajima) and the Peace Park, where almost all the main tourist sites are.
-For a mid-range budget, I suggest Candeo Hotels Hiroshima Hatchobori (don’t miss the onsen on the top floor!).
+The latter is what I chose to do, staying in Hatchobori.
+I was a 15-20 minute walk from both the station (for arriving, departing, and reaching Miyajima) and the Peace Park, where almost all the main tourist sites are.

 Day 14: Back to Tokyo and departure

 Can you believe how quickly 14 days in Japan flew by?
-Wrap up this 2 week Japan itinerary by heading all the way back to Tokyo on the Shinkansen, allowing 4-5 hours for the journey.
+Wrap up this 2 week Japan itinerary by heading back to Tokyo on the Shinkansen, allowing 4-5 hours for the journey.
 Say goodbye to Japan for now, but I have a feeling it won’t be for long!

 Keep reading: